I Can Dream About You (album): Critical reception

 Upon release, Billboard picked I Can Dream About You as a recommended album and said: "Dan Hartman's AOR fans should start with side one of "I Can Dream About You", while his dance cult should flip to side two immediately.
 There are three great uptempo numbers: the uplifting electronic production number "Name of the Game," a bouncy neo-Motown "Second Nature" (of a pair with "Wake Me Up Before You Go-Go"), and the electro-funk "Electricity," joined by Nona Hendryx."
 Later in the year, Billboard added that the album had "the same broad-based pop/rock appeal" as the title track.

 Alex Henderson of AllMusic retrospectively described the album as one of Hartman's "most essential solo albums".
 He added: "This is primarily a pop/rock album, but it's a pop/rock album with a fair amount of urban contemporary/dance-pop appeal.
 Though Hartman was a member of a major '70s rock act, the Edgar Winter Group, he also had strong R&B and disco credentials.
 Hartman, Midnight, and Iovine all do their part to make I Can Dream About You the focused, consistently rewarding album that it is."

 Track listing

+All songs written by Dan Hartman and Charlie Midnight, except where noted.